 Dr. Priebe, who retired in 2007 from our full-time faculty, was the founding chief of our Division of Pediatric Surgery (see description of current clinical service).
 He started this division in 1982, and served as its chief for 25 years.

-Now, with more than 3,000 outpatient visits and more than 1,000 surgeries annually, we have the largest pediatric surgery program in Nassau and Suffolk Counties.
+Now, with more than 3,000 outpatient visits and more than 1,000 surgeries annually, we have the largest pediatric surgery program in Suffolk County.

 Today, because of Dr. Priebe's leadership, we educate tomorrow's surgeons to provide the best care to children.